๐Ÿ‘ฉโ€๐Ÿ’ป

 Install galactica

 Start by preparing your environment according to the official documentation.
-Refer to the Installation Guide for detailed steps.
+Refer to the for detailed steps.

 CPU